Richard Widick (IICAT:1/27/18)

 It will be understood that the system of which we speak has constituted itself as such over and against myriad (O)thers—other cultures through which contact, to whatever end (good and evil), do more than just indelibly mark that system, but enter into its form, inhabit its ideas, enter into the structures of its material and media archives of social history, and therefore preside over its future possibilities, in the same way that the lexicon, the grammar and the archive of utterances in any language preside over the possibility to speak in that tongue.
 In other words, we speak of a planetary legacy in the process of being determined, and we ask ourselves—what is that legacy going to be?
 How big is modernity’s industrial climate change catastrophe going to be?

-Over the last three and a half decades (approximately 1980 to the present), the definite trend has been towards what we call neoliberal transformation of the dominant tendency within globalization, by which phrase we indicate the philosophies calling for-, the policies enacting-, and the material orchestration of-, inter alia, 1) the opening of markets; 2) the corporate privatization of public industries, lands, and goods; 3) the deregulation of corporations, markets and every form of human activity, and 4) the general retreat of democratic political oversight of private corporate accumulation.
+Over the last three and a half decades (approximately 1980 to the present), the definite trend has been towards what we call neoliberal transformation of the dominant tendency within globalization, by which phrase we indicate the philosophies calling for-, the policies enacting-, and the material orchestration of-, inter alia, 1) the opening of markets; 2) the corporate privatization of public industries, lands, and goods; 3) the deregulation of corporations, markets and every form of human activity, and 4) the general retreat of democratic political oversight of private corporate accumulation (see Timmons 2017 in this regard).

 To the extent that we are correct in finding such neoliberal transformation to be ascendant within the broader trend of globalization, we think we are watching a particularly worrisome denigration of what are in fact the original coordinates of liberal political theory, which since the European Enlightenment has always indicated the championship of individual human (as opposed to corporate) liberty and equality, as well as their institutionalization in actually existing systems of social democratic republican polity.